RS7x/mythic_notify/README.md

 * Success - 'success'

 ### Client-Side Functions (All Exported)
-* DoShortHudText( type, text, style ) - Displays 1000ms (1 Second)
-* DoHudText ( type, text, style ) - Displays For 2500ms (2.5 Seconds)
+* SendAlert ( type, text, length, style ) | Displays Standard Alert For Provided Time.
+Length & Style are both optional, if no length is passed it defaults to 2500ms or 2.5s.
+If no style is passed it will use the style of the passed alert type
-* DoLongHudText ( type, text, style ) - Displays For 5000ms (5 Seconds)
-* DoCustomHudText ( type, text, duration, style ) - Displays For Set Time (In Milliseconds)
+* PersistentAlert ( action, id, type, text, style ) | Displays an alert that will persist on the screen until function is called again with end action.
-* PersistentHudText ( action, * ) - Creates A Notification That Will Remain On Screen Until End Function Is Called With Same ID.
-Valid Actions : start & end

 ### Client Events (Trigger Notification From Server)
 * mythic_notify:client:SendAlert OBJECT { type, text, duration } - If no duration is given, will default to 2500ms
-* mythic_notify:client:PersistentHudText OBJECT { action, id, type, text } - Note: If using end action, type & text can be excluded)
+* mythic_notify:client:PersistentAlert OBJECT { action, id, type, text } - Note: If using end action, type & text can be excluded)

 ### Persistent Notifications Actions -
-* start - ( id, type, text, style ) - Additionally, you can call PersistentHudText with the start action and pass an already existing ID to update the notification on the screen.
+* start - ( id, type, text, style ) - Additionally, you can call PersistentAlert with the start action and pass an already existing ID to update the notification on the screen.
 * end - ( id )

 > Note About ID: This is expected to be an entirely unique value that your resource is responsible for tracking.
 I’d suggest using something related to your resource name so there’s no chance of interferring with any other persistent notifications that may exist.